pradyot-09/Paddi.tech/README.md

 # paddi.tech
-Paddi.tech is my(Pradyot Patil) personal webite :)
+Paddi.tech is my(Pradyot Patil) personal webite template meant for staging:)

 Made using -> HTML5 and JAVA SCRIPT

-You are welcomed to visit my site!!!
+This template is modified and implemented in the production.